microsoft/vscode-docs/api/references/commands.md

 `workbench.action.openWalkthrough` - Open the walkthrough.

 * _walkthroughID_ - ID of the walkthrough to open.
-* _toSide_ - Opens the walkthrough in a new a new editor group to the side.
+* _toSide_ - Opens the walkthrough in a new editor group to the side.

 ## Simple commands